A New Study May Forever Change the Way We Train Our Dogs

 These studies may well prove that harsh training methods such as shock collars indeed carry a higher punishment price tag than their proponents believe.
-We will begin to see that dogs - who appear to feel emotions similar to how humans do based on Burns' initial studies - suffer more under harsh training methods than we originally thought.
+We will begin to see that dogs - who appear to feel emotions similar to humans based on Berns' initial studies - suffer more under harsh training methods than we originally thought.

 I believe as these studies reveal what our dogs are thinking that devices such as shock collars may be banned in the United States and other countries who have not already done so.
 Other controversial methods such as pinch and choke collars may also become obsolete as we digest how our dogs feel about such methods.

-On the plus side, we will also learn what positive training methods light up the dogs' brains and encourage faster training and communication between the human/canine species.
-This information will be able to further positive training methods and make the training process more fun and smooth for both the dog and their handler.
+On the plus side, we will also learn what positive training methods light up the dogs' brains and encourage faster training and communication between humans and canines.
+This information will be able to further positive training methods and make the training process more fun for both the dog and their handler.
 We may be able to discover currently unknown, exciting methods to make positive training an even more powerful tool than it already is.
 These breakthroughs may also help those still using punishment based methods feel more comfortable about leaving those methods behind for the potentially newer, scientifically proven positive breakthroughs.